 Endometriosis is common.
 In the UK about two million women in have endometriosis.
 It is most commonly found between the ages of 15 and 45.

 You are more likely to have endometriosis if your mother or sister(s) have endometriosis, but it doesn’t always run in families.

 Research suggests that endometriosis can get better as well as get worse over time.
 You might decide not to have treatment, if your symptoms are minor and you have finished having your family.
-Endometriosis gets better during pregnancy and after the menopause.
+As a general rule, endometriosis gets better on the contraceptive pill, during pregnancy, breast feeding and after the menopause.